getify/remote-csp-channel/README.md

 * [Pi Digits](../../tree/master/examples/webworker-pi) (Web Worker)
 * [Long-running Loop](../../tree/master/examples/net-socket-client-server) (Node.js `net.Socket` Client / Server)

-To run the examples:
+To run these examples locally on your own system:

 1. Clone this repo
-2. Run `npm install` to install `devDependencies`
+2. In the root directory of this repo, run `npm install` to install its `devDependencies` (listed in `package.json`)
-3. For the examples with server components, start up the appropriate server at the command line with `node ____.js`
+3. For the examples with server components, start up the appropriate server process(s) at the command line with `node {server-filename}.js`
 4. For the examples with a web page UI:
-	* run a local file server (like `python -m SimpleHTTPServer 8080`, etc) in the root directory of this repo, to serve up the HTML/JS files to the browser
+	* run a local file server (like `python -m SimpleHTTPServer 8080`, `node-static`, etc) in the root directory of this repo, simply to serve up the HTML/JS files to the browser under `localhost`
-	* open up the appropriate `index.html` file in your browser
+	* navigate to the appropriate `index.html` file in your browser

 ## Known Issues

 This project is at a very early alpha stage.
 There are a number of caveats to be aware of:

-* An assumption is made of the method names for CSP actions: `put`, `take`, etc. If your lib's method names don't match, you may have to create your own adaptation layer.
+* An assumption is made of the method names for CSP actions: `put`, `take`, etc. If your lib's method names don't match, you may have to define your own adaptation/mapping logic.
 * Local CSP channels can have a buffer size > 1, but `RemoteCSPChannel` doesn't yet support those semantics.
 This is very difficult to achieve.
-* Currently only `put(..)` and `take(..)` is supported.
+* Currently only `put(..)` and `take(..)` are supported.
 CSP `alts(..)`, for example, is **much more complicated** to negotiate across multiple contexts, so they are not yet supported.
 * If you have a **local** `put(..)` and `take(..)` on the same **remote** channel, an assumption is made that you'd like to fulfill that action locally and not remotely.
 It will attempt to signal the remote context to tell it to cancel the first (already-messaged) remote behavior.
 However, that cancelation may not fully work yet, which means that remote channel may get into a weird state.

 ## License